rh-aiservices-bu/gpu-partitioning-guide/README.md

 - **Fair Utilization**: This method ensures fair and efficient sharing of the GPU among multiple competing workloads.
 - **Multiple Users**: Particularly useful in environments where many users compete for limited GPU resources.

-If you want to know more check the [Time-Slicing in OpenShift](https://docs.nvidia.com/datacenter/cloud-native/openshift/latest/time-slicing-gpus-in-openshift.html)
+If you want to know more check the [Time-Slicing in OpenShift docs](https://docs.nvidia.com/datacenter/cloud-native/openshift/latest/time-slicing-gpus-in-openshift.html).

 ### 2. Multi-Instance GPU (MIG)
 [Multi-Instance GPU (MIG)](https://docs.nvidia.com/datacenter/tesla/mig-user-guide/index.html) enables a single physical GPU to be partitioned into several isolated instances, each with its own compute resources, memory, and performance profiles.
 Key benefits include: